-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 At the same time, however, a third Shakur started to emerge.

-He was arrested in March 1993 in L.A. after allegedly attacking a limo driver who asked him to stop smoking pot in the car.
-Shakur told a judge that he thought the driver may have been reaching for a gun and the charges were dropped.
-A month later he spent 10 days in jail in Michigan after swinging at another rapper with a bat.
+He was arrested twice in Los Angeles in March 1993, on March 11 for carrying a concealed weapon and on March 13 after allegedly attacking a limo driver who had driven him to a taping of In Living Color.
+Shakur told a judge that he thought the driver may have been reaching for a gun.
+Those charges were dropped; he was convicted on the gun charge.

+In April 1993 he spent 10 days in jail in East Lansing, Mich., after swinging at another rapper with a bat during a concert at Michigan State, nearly causing a riot in the audience.

 In Atlanta in the early a.m. hours of Oct.
 31, 1993, Shakur got arrested for shooting and wounding two off-duty police officers.
-Atlanta police claim the two cops had been crossing the street with their wives when two cars ferrying Shakur and his entourage almost hit them.
+Prosecutors charged that the two cops had been crossing the street with their wives when two cars ferrying Shakur and his entourage almost hit them and a confrontation ensued.

 In his defense Shakur said he had pulled over because he saw two white guys harassing a black motorist and he had no idea they were cops.
-The assault charges against Shakur were dropped after it was determined that one of the guns aimed at Tupac had been seized in a drug bust and stolen from an evidence locker, and the officers had been intoxicated.
+The assault charges against Shakur were dropped after it was determined that one of the guns aimed at him had been seized in a drug bust and stolen from an evidence locker, and the officers had been intoxicated.

-While the incident only elevated Shakur in his fans' eyes, the incident did him no favors among police.

-Simultaneously, while Shakur's star in the hip-hop community was rocketing ever higher, he was becoming increasingly in demand in Hollywood.
-His acting career began with his role playing a troubled teen in the 1992 drama Juice.
+While Shakur's star in the hip-hop community was rocketing ever higher, he was also increasingly in demand in Hollywood.
+His acting career began with his role as a troubled teen in the 1992 drama Juice.
 The New York Times called him the movie's "most magnetic figure."

 That was followed by 1993's Poetic Justice, co-starring Janet Jackson.
-He guest-starred on the Cosby Show spin-off A Different World, then landed starring roles in the basketball drama Above the Rim and the crime dramas Bullet, Gridlock'd and Gang Related.
+He guest-starred on the Cosby Show spin-off A Different World, then landed starring roles in the basketball drama Above the Rim and the crime dramas (all released posthumously) Bullet, Gridlock'd and Gang Related.
+He dated Madonna and became pals with Mickey Rourke.

 Columbia Pictures